ambethia/crash-course-tomorrows-js-today/presentation.md

 ![](https://m.popkey.co/2acfaa/qxXob.gif)

 ^ The new arrow function syntax preserves the binding of `this` to the lexical scope where the function is defined.
-This can _great_ simplify a lot of the code we write everyday.
+This can _greatly_ simplify a lot of the code we write everyday.
 I know we could also pass this as a second argument to `forEach`, but this is a contrived example, why are we even using `this` at all, _am I right_?

 ---